Introduction – Phase transfer

 What should you do if a review has not been carried out?

-If your child is transferring schools and the local authority has not yet arranged a review, you should contact your local authority representative as soon as possible to arrange this as the local authority is in breach of its statutory duty.
+If your child is a phase transfer and the local authority has not yet arranged a review, the LA is in breach of its statutory duty.

-You have a right to complain to the local authority if they have not issued an amended EHCP following review by 15 February or otherwise may consider a public law remedy arising from the Judicial Review process.
+You have a right to complain to the local authority if they have not complied with the statutory deadlines listed.
+Depending on the circumstances, it may be necessary to consider a public law remedy arising from the Judicial Review process.

 Chat to the Author, Polly Kerr